bagisto/bagisto-docs/create_module.md

 ### Step-2

-* Inside your package create a file named as package.json and a folder named as 'src', we will use it later.
+* Inside your package create a file name it as package.json and a folder named as 'src', we will use it later.

 ### Step-3